christinajoshi/Website/README.md

 # Website

 Basic website to share information about myself and to develop my front-end skills, as the majority of work I've done is back-end.
+No front-end frameworks or templates used.
+This is soley HTML5, CSS3, and JavaScript.
+I will be playing around with different layouts.
 Please note: This is very much under construction.
 Also, I frequently push to Netlify, so can get feedback from friends.
 Here's the link: https://nifty-wiles-a0f292.netlify.app/